 When predicting the outcome of the price of an asset, there is an equal chance of winning or losing.
-You are betting on an outcome that you can't control.
+You are betting on a result that you can't control.
 Yes, you can research historical data, trends and use trading tools to help you identify patterns and predict the future of prices but how do you minimise the risk if it does all go wrong?

 How can you foresee a global event or major company news or announcements and change your strategy?
-The answer is that you can't prevent these things but you can learn to spot the threats and learn how to minimise the impact on your trading.
-Removing the emotion is a good place to start but it's not just about being cautious.
+The answer is that you can't prevent these things, but you can learn to spot the threats and learn how to minimise the impact on your trading.
+Removing the emotion is the right place to start, but it's not just about being cautious.

 The One-Percent Rule

-If you are unsure as to how much you should be investing in each trade then following the one percent rule is a good place to start.
+If you are unsure as to how much you should be investing in each trade then following the one percent rule is an excellent place to start.
 Typically, the advice is never to risk more than 5% of the account balance on a trade.
-If the account balance is $5,000 then this equates to $250.
-Lose that money and your balance will start to go down quite quickly.
+If the account balance is $5,000, then this equates to $250.
+Lose that money, and your balance will start to go down quite quickly.

 A more popular strategy is to spend 1% of your account balance.
 In this instance, each trade will equate to $50.
 With 100 trades available rather than 25, your money will go much further.

-Using the one percent rule means that you will keep your losses shallow, when these losses start to escalate, psychology starts to play a part, emotion takes over and you can risk a disastrous outcome in which you are very quickly left with nothing.
-If you have a bad trading day when the markets are volatile or everything is against you, you are limiting the damage to your account balance.
+Using the one percent rule means that you will keep your losses shallow when these losses start to escalate, psychology begins to play a part, emotion takes over, and you can risk a disastrous outcome that very quickly leaves you with nothing.
+If you have a bad trading day when the markets are volatile, or everything is against you, you are limiting the damage to your account balance.

-Following this rule mitigates the risk of encountering large losses and can help you to feel a great deal more relaxed about trading.
+Following this rule mitigates the risk of encountering massive losses and can help you to feel a great deal more relaxed about trading.